dotswg/dots-architecture/draft-ietf-dots-architecture.md

 depending on the DOTS server domain's capacity and willingness to mitigate on behalf of the DOTS client's domain.

+The DOTS client may be provided with a list of DOTS servers, each associated with one or more IP addresses.
+These addresses may or may not be of the same address family.
+The DOTS client establishes one or more sessions by connecting to the provided DOTS server addresses.

-As illustrated in {{fig-interfaces}}, there are two interfaces between the DOTS server and the DOTS client.
+As illustrated in {{fig-interfaces}}, there are two interfaces between a DOTS server and a DOTS client; a signal channel and (optionally) a data channel.

 ~~~~~
     +---------------+                                 +---------------+